 3 Delicious Paleo Snack Recipes

 Landria Voigt’s SUPER PALEO SNACKS [Fair Winds Press, January 2015, $22.99 US/$24.99 CAN] has more than 100 of the best Paleo snack recipes using Paleo superfoods like coconut, avocado, sweet potatoes, and almond.
 You will find Paleo snack recipes such as Cauliflower Pizza Bites, Apple Pie Trail Mix Balls, and Sundried Tomato Chicken Sliders.
 The best part is that most of these Paleo snacks take less than 15 minutes to prepare!
-You can find the SUPER PALEO SNACKS book on Amazon (affiliate link below) or at your local bookstore.
+You can find the SUPER PALEO SNACKS book on Amazon (affiliate link) or at your local bookstore.
 The three recipes I am sharing with you today are from her book and I was given permission to reprint them here- Chocolate Chia Workout Bar, Sweet Potato Brownies, and Zesty Walnut Brussel Sprouts.

 Chocolate Chia Paleo Bars Recipe